ChrisDJ07/CSC173-neural-network-activity/README.md

 # 🧠 Neural Network From Scratch (Python + NumPy)

 ## Members
 - CHRISTIAN DAVE JANIOLA
 - HUSSAM BANSAO
 - NATHANIEL BALANAY

+---

 ## 📘 Overview
-This project builds a simple **neural network from scratch** using only **Python and NumPy** (no ML libraries like TensorFlow, PyTorch, or scikit-learn models).
+This project builds a simple **neural network from scratch** using only **Python and NumPy** — no TensorFlow, PyTorch, or other machine learning libraries.
-We trained it to classify **breast cancer tumors** as malignant or benign.
+It classifies **breast cancer tumors** as malignant or benign using two of the most correlated features from the dataset.

-## Requirements
-- Make sure you have: `pip install numpy matplotlib scikit-learn `
-- Run the notebook
-  - Open the .ipynb notebook (or paste into Google Colab) and run all cells.

 ---